jcarlos-prieto/niliBOX/resources/REFERENCE.md

     </qresource>
 </RCC>
 ```
 If the resource contains additional files, then the collection file may become bigger.
 This is an example of the collection file for the client resource of the test driver.
-You can see that you just need the location of each file needed to run the resource relative to the location of the collection.qrc file.
+You can see that you just need to include the location of each file needed to run the resource relative to the location of the collection.qrc file.
 ```xml
 <!DOCTYPE RCC>
 <RCC version="1.0">